msillano/tuyaDAEMON/tuyaDAEMON/README.md

 note: commands that are not implemented or not allowed by a device or DP can have many behaviors:

 - Nothing
-- the message *"json obj data unvalid"*
+- the message _"json obj data unvalid"_
 - waiting for some time, then disconnection.

-_To handle that in the simplest way.in *tuyaDAEMON* is an environement to define and test the Tuya devices, [tuyadaemontoolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit).
+_To handle that in the simplest way.in *tuyaDAEMON* is an environement to define and test your Tuya devices, [tuyadaemontoolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit).
 It produces some artifactcs for documentation and JSON objects, used to build (['alldevices'](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices)).
-It controls the device `msg` processing.
+It controls the tuyaDAEMON `msg` processing.
 So a 'bad' command for any device can not be send.
 Never._
 - _Custom devices can be designed keeping some tuya compatibility._